safestride/safestride.github.io/generic.md

 nav-menu: true
 ---

-Click this link to view a short promotional video about SafeStride!
+<a href="https://www.youtube.com/watch?v=Fgw4nNB9-aI">Click this link to view a short promotional video about SafeStride!</a>

-Click this link to view a more in-depth explaination of our platform.
+<a href="https://www.youtube.com/watch?v=yIWK_V_1EDM">Click this link to view a more in-depth explaination of our platform.</a>